Anemia of chronic disease (ACD)

 سجل دخولك لتتبع تقدمك اشترك الآن

-• Typical picture: mild, normocytic normochromic anemia in a patient with a known chronic disease (RA, SLE, TB, CKD, cancer).
+• Typical picture: mild normocytic, normochromic anemia (MCV 80–100) in a patient with a known chronic illness.

-• Hb rarely drops below 8 g/dL on the basis of ACD alone — if it does, look for a second cause (bleeding, hemolysis, marrow infiltration).
+• Hb rarely falls below 8 g/dL on ACD alone — if it does, hunt for a second cause (bleeding, hemolysis, marrow infiltration).

-The mechanism is not true iron deficiency — body iron stores are normal or increased — but the iron is "locked away" and cannot be used for erythropoiesis.
+The core lesion is a functional iron deficiency: body iron stores are normal or increased, but the iron is "locked away" and cannot reach the marrow for erythropoiesis.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن